jdanders/ksl-classifieds-notifier/README.md

                         is newest to oldest
   -s, --sold            If included, query will return results for sold items
-                        as well as active items --email EMAIL         email address from which to send.If --receiver is not specified, this email will also be used as the receiver.
+                        as well as active items --email EMAIL         email address to send emails from.If --receiver is not specified, this email will also be used as the receiver.
-  --smtpserver SMTPSERVER
-                        email SMTP server:port, should be unneeded for gmail, outlook, hotmail, msn, yahoo, or comcast --receiver RECEIVER   email address to send the email to.
-Defaults to --email value.
+  --receiver RECEIVER   email address to send the email to.
+Defaults to
+                        --email value.
   --exception-receiver EXCEPTION_RECEIVER
                         email address to send exception emails to.
 Defaults to --email value.
+  --smtpserver SMTPSERVER
-  -t [TIME], --time [TIME]
+                        email SMTP server:port, should be unneeded for gmail, outlook, hotmail, msn, yahoo, or comcast -t [TIME], --time [TIME]
                         Number of minutes to wait between searches --head HEAD           Number of lines to include from the listing's description.
+If not specified, the entire description will be included.
   --char-limit CHAR_LIMIT
                         Number of characters allowed in the message body.
                         Listings that exceed the character count will be sent in additional messages.
+  --exclude-links       Exclude links from message.
   --load LOAD           Load seen listings from a JSON file.
 Format is a
                         dictionary of query search terms to listing links.
   --save SAVE           Save seen listings to a JSON file.
 File extension must